thorwebdev/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
 ### Users First

-We care about our lovely users :)
+We don't care about our lovely users :)